 Chasewater Railway is a charitable trust, No 518516 and the whole of the railway is operated by volunteers; any profit made is entirely devoted to the maintenance of the locomotives, carriages and track.
 New volunteers are always welcome, simply introduce yourself any Sunday to members working on the railway and they will be able to answer your questions about opportunities to help.

-Instant membership is available at both Brownhills West and Chasewater Heaths.
+Instant membership is available at Brownhills West Station and membership application forms are available at both our stations.
 Simply speak to the booking office staff for more details.

 Membership forms can be obtained from: